 - Submit the following items to the UW Colleges Office of Distance Education, 34 Schroeder Ct., Suite 200, Madison, WI 53711-2525, to complete your application:

 - A non refundable $44 application fee must accompany the application of prospective freshmen and transfer students from schools outside the UW Colleges.
 This fee can be paid by credit card after completing the online application or by mailing a check or money order to the Office of Distance Education.
+For students requesting an application fee waiver contact the UW Colleges Online One Stop Center at 1-877-449-1877.

 - If you are under age 21, you will be required to submit official ACT scores with your application.